-Our analysis of the gender pay gap for the period April 2021 to April 2022 again shows that as an organisation, Cleansing Service Group performs very favourably against the national mean and median statistics for the UK.
+Our analysis of the gender pay gap for the period April 2022 to April 2023 again shows that as an organisation, Cleansing Service Group performs very favourably against the national median statistics for the UK.
 The statistics for the UK as a whole are detailed below:

-The mean gender pay gap for the whole economy (according to the October 2022 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 16.1%.
-(Up 1.5% since 2020)
+The reported median gender pay gap for the whole economy (according to the October 2023 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 14.3%.
+(0.1% decrease since the latest figure published in October 2022 of 14.4%)